 I ended up going with CIBC, mainly just because there was a branch near my hotel.
 Made an appointment and had everything sorted in under 30 mins – including getting a debit card on the spot.
 They’ve been good so far.
 App and website work well.

-A good plan might be to use a major bank for your first year and then switch to Tangerine for the 2nd year.
+A good plan might be to use a major bank for your first year and then switch to Tangerine for the 2nd year (signup with my Orange Key 54214914S1 to get a free $50 bonus).
 They have no monthly fees but are a little harder to sign-up for initially without a BC driver’s license or other ID.

 Transferring money to other people is a little different here.
 Rather than just using their bank account number, there is this service called Interac where you ‘send’ money to their email address or phone number.